umass-cs-497/back-end-lecture-viewer/README.md

 1. Run the server: 'node app.js'
 2. Open another terminal and type 'make test' or 'npm test'

-If this doesn't work, make sure you have the most up to date libraries by running 'sudo npm install'
+If this doesn't work, make sure you have the most up to date libraries by running 'npm install'